openhie/facility-recon/packaging/ansible/README.md

 ## SSH setup

-A example playbook is provided to show how to create a facility-recon user with sudo permissions using Ansible to be used with an instance like a digitalocean droplet.
+A example playbook is provided to show how to create a `fr` user with sudo permissions using Ansible to be used with VM.
+See `/packaging` for Terraform (Digital Ocean) and Vagrant (CentOS 7 and Ubuntu 18) for working examples.

-> Create a droplet.
-Make sure to include a public ssh key before creation.
-You should be able to ssh as root if the public key was set correctly (this is the default of DO).
-See the folder `terraform` for a working example to programmatically launch a server instance.
+Create a VM.
+Make sure to include a public ssh key for the user who will install prerequisites.

-Create the facility-recon user and gives it sudo access:
+Create the `fr` user and gives it sudo access:
 ```sh
 ansible-playbook -i /usr/local/etc/ansible/hosts user.yaml
 ```

-As necessary, add additional ssh keys to the user facility-recon:
+As necessary, add additional ssh keys to the user `fr`.
+(Ensure that the user's public key is available on github, ie. https://github.com/citizenrich.keys):
 ```
 ansible-playbook -i /usr/local/etc/ansible/hosts keys.yaml
 ```